SM9276/swen-261/docs/DesignDoc.md

-The web application is built using the Modelâ€“Viewâ€“ViewModel (MVVM) architecture pattern.
+The web application is built using the Model, View, ViewModel (MVVM) architecture pattern, which is standard in the industry.

 The Model stores the application data objects including any functionality to provide persistence.

-The View is the client-side SPA built with Angular utilizing HTML, CSS and TypeScript.
+As seen in our architecture tiers and layer diagram the Inventory data is stored within the model with the help of File I/O Storage.Another point to add is the model also contains the inventoryDAO and InventoryFileDAO which are both crucial to the functionality of the web application.

+The View is the client-side SPA built with Angular utilizing HTML, CSS and TypeScript.As seen in our architecture tiers and layers diagram the framework we used was Angular & TypeScript.
+The platform is very flexible, being able to be run in any web browser.
+The OS/Hardware that the web application has to be run on is of no importance as long as it supports a web browser.
+The User uses the Client UI and the help of a network connection inorder to see to interact with the viewmodel.

  The ViewModel provides RESTful APIs to the client (View) as well as any logic required to manipulate the data objects from the Model.
+Please refer to the View Tier for a more detailed description of the viewmodel.

-Both the ViewModel and Model are built using Java and Spring Framework.
-Details of the components within these tiers are supplied below.
+Both the ViewModel and the Model are based in Java 17 which was selected for its robust and great compatibility with Maven and Angular.
+Which can be run on any OS/HW.

 ### Overview of User Interface

 This section describes the web interface flow; this is how the user views and interacts with the web application.